Table of Contents

 In many cases, ecommerce businesses store inventory at their own warehouses.
 That means they pick the orders and send them to their delivery partners for packing and final-mile delivery.
-But with a 3PL like ShipBob, you can store the inventory strategically across our distributed fulfillment network.
-That means in addition to shipping, we take care of the storage, picking, and packing aspects of your order fulfillment process.
+But with a 3PL like ShipBob, you can store the inventory strategically across our distributed fulfilment network.
+That means in addition to shipping, we take care of the storage, picking, and packing aspects of your order fulfilment process.

 Tips for improving your supply chain execution